Old Cowtown Museum - Wichita, Kansas

 The buildings and their exhibits are interesting, but not much different from similar museums across Kansas.
 What can make Old Cowtown stand out is the reenactors and events which vary with the season and day to day.

-The Old Cowtown Museum in Wichita, Kansas is a living history museum recreating a plains cattle town of the 1870s.
-When we visited Cowtown in November of 2008, the friendly cashiers told us about interesting activities that would be taking place in the community.
-But we saw few reenactors and only one of the activities that we had been told would be taking place
+The first time we visited Old Cowtown was in November and the friendly cashiers told us about interesting activities that would be taking place in the community.
+However we saw few reenactors and only one of the activities that we had been told would be taking place.

-There are about 40 old buildings that have been moved to this location.
-One of the most interesting is a recreation of the old Wichita Eagle newspaper office where there was a man in period clothes who told us some of its history.
-The blacksmith shop had a man at work, and the grain elevator was interesting, though it didn't take long to see.
+That visit, the most interesting things were the recreation of the old Wichita Eagle newspaper office where there was a man in period clothes who told us some of its history, the blacksmith shop which had a man at work, and the grain elevator.

-copyright 2008-2017 by Keith Stokes
+copyright 2008-2018 by Keith Stokes